 While there are some exceptions, you usually do not need a formal appraisal or appraisal documentation in order to purchase a jewelry insurance policy.
 However, you will need an appraisal or other documentation in order to file a jewelry insurance claim.

 Your jewelry isn't ordinary, so you don't settle for ordinary insurance.

-If you choose to get an insurance quote online, you will be taken to the Jewelers Mutual Insurance Group Personal Jewelry Insurance website, which is owned by Jewelers Mutual Insurance Group, not GEICO.
+If you choose to get an insurance quote online, you will be taken to the Jewelers Mutual Group Personal Jewelry Insurance website, which is owned by Jewelers Mutual Group, not GEICO.
 Any information that you provide directly to Jewelers Mutual on its website is subject to the privacy posted on their website, which you should read before proceeding.
 GEICO assumes no responsibility for the privacy practices or your use of their website.